huruy-belay/CS336/README.md

 # CS336-Homeworks
-This is the first Homework on entity relationship diagram(ER) for the course 'Principles of Information and Data Management'.
+These are some of the Homeworks for the course 'Principles of Information and Data Management' -> (CS336).